-- Chavonda Jacobs-Young, Administrator, Agricultural Research Service, USDA
+- The Administrator of the Agricultural Research Service, USDA

-- Sonny Ramaswamy, Director, National Institute of Food and Agriculture, USDA
+- The Director of the National Institute of Food and Agriculture, USDA

-The individuals who succeed the above government officials in those positions are automatically appointed as ex-officios on the Foundation for Food and Agriculture Research Board of Directors as per the 2014 Farm Bill.
+The individuals selected for these government positions are automatically appointed as ex-officio members of the Foundation for Food and Agriculture Research Board of Directors, per the 2014 Farm Bill.

-An essential piece of the USDA team’s efforts was soliciting nominations and recruiting the voting members of Foundation’s inaugural board of directors.
+An essential piece of the USDA’s efforts to establish FFAR included soliciting nominations and recruiting the voting members of Foundation’s inaugural Board of Directors.
 As per the Farm Bill, names were solicited from both industry and the National Academy of Sciences.
-From hundreds of names, the USDA selected a dedicated, passionate, and knowledgeable board representing food and agriculture from an academic, nonprofit, and business perspective.
+From hundreds of names, the USDA selected a dedicated, passionate, and knowledgeable Board representing food and agriculture from an academic, nonprofit, and business perspective.

-The board held its first meeting in August 2014.
+The FFAR Board of Directors held its first meeting in August 2014.

-Katy Raymond was hired as the Foundation’s first employee in October 2014.
+The Foundation hired its first employee in October 2014.

-A hiring committee composed of several FFAR board members, a USDA advisor, and Raymond, selected Dr. Sally Rockey to be the Foundation’s first Executive Director.
+A hiring committee selected Dr. Sally Rockey to be the Foundation’s first Executive Director in September 2015.